odan/odan.github.io/_posts/2020-07-17-slim-twig-templates.md

-This tutorial shows how to install and use the [Twig](https://symfony.com/doc/current/mailer.html) template engine within a Slim 4 project.
+This tutorial shows how to install and use the [Twig](https://symfony.com/doc/current/mailer.html) template engine in a Slim 4 project.

 ### Performance